GStreamer/gstreamer/markdown/contribute/index.md

 and if there are any open questions/issues.

-Whenever you have made changes to your patches locally you can just `git push -f my-personal-gitlab-fork your-branch` to your personal fork, and GitLab will pick up the changes automatically.
+Whenever you have made changes to your patches locally you can just `git push -f your-personal-gitlab-fork your-branch` to your personal fork, and GitLab will pick up the changes automatically.
 You do _not_ need to submit a new Merge Request whenever you make changes to an already-submitted patchset, and in fact you shouldn't do that because it means all the previous discussion